Cooking your own corned beef at home is really easy. All you need is a cured corned brisket of beef, a big pot and a few hours.

 You can buy a prepackaged, uncooked corned beef brisket at the supermarket all year round, though they're certainly in plentiful supply around St. Patrick's Day.
 You can also cure your own corned beef.
 Some butchers (the really good ones) will even cure a corned beef brisket for you.

-You'll see that I specify placing the brisket in the pot fat-side-down, because I want the meat to be cooked by the hot water, not by the flame underneath the pot — especially at the beginning when the heat is on high.
-It probably makes no difference either way, but that's just the way I do it.
+You'll see that we specify placing the brisket in the pot fat-side-down because we want the meat to be cooked by the hot water, not by the flame underneath the pot—especially at the beginning when the heat is on high.
+It probably makes no difference either way, but that's just the way we do it.

 - 4 cloves garlic, smashed

 - 1 tablespoon allspice (whole)

 - Remove the brisket from the brine, rinse thoroughly and set it fat-side down (see note above) in a heavy pot or Dutch oven.
 Cover with cold water and add the remaining ingredients.

 - Heat on the stovetop, bringing the liquid almost to the point of boiling, then cover the pot and transfer it to the oven for 3 hours.